erinata/tradsim/README.md

 # Tradsim

 A Ruby gem for translation between Traditional Chinese and Simplified Chinese.
+The gem includes a mapping dictionary so it doesn't get the translation from a web service.
+It can translate Traditional Chinese, Simplified Chinese or a mixed string into Traditional Chinese or Simplified Chinese.
+Also, you can let the gem to determine whether the supplied string is in Traditional Chinese or not.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'tradsim'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install tradsim
+    gem install tradsim

 ## Usage